-Actions 4.1, 4.2, 4.3, and 4.4 are determined to be effective resulting from the district's efforts in creating optimal conditional for learning through Multi-Tiered Systems of Support (MTSS), access to courses and alternative diploma pathways, the acceleration of learning, and instruction and instructional practices that are culturally responsive, as demonstrated by growth from base to current year.
+Actions 4.1, 4.2, 4.3, and 4.4 are determined to be effective resulting from the district's efforts in creating optimal conditional for learning through Multi-Tiered Systems of Support (MTSS), access to courses and alternative diploma pathways, the acceleration of learning, and instruction and instructional practices that are culturally responsive, as demonstrated by growth from base to Year 3 Outcome data.
 Nearly seven percent of Students with Disabilities 3rd - 8th and 11th grade student CAASPP scores in English Language Arts met or exceeded standards, (Metric 4A).
 Over six percent of Students with Disabilities 3rd - 8th and 11th grade student CAASPP scores in Math met or exceeded standards, (Metric 4A).
-XXXX percent of Student with Disabilities who successfully completed a course sequence or program of study that aligns with SBE-approved Career Technical Education (CTE) standards and frameworks., (Metric 4C).
-XXXX percent of Student with Disabilities who have successfully completed both types of course described in 4B (met CSU/UC a-g college entrance requirements) and 4C (complete a course sequence or program of study aligned with SBE-approved career technical education standards and frameworks), (Metric 4D).
+Over nine percent of Student with Disabilities who successfully completed a course sequence or program of study that aligns with SBE-approved Career Technical Education (CTE) standards and frameworks, (Metric 4C).
+Nearly one percent of Student with Disabilities who have successfully completed both types of course described in 4B (met CSU/UC a-g college entrance requirements) and 4C (complete a course sequence or program of study aligned with SBE-approved career technical education standards and frameworks), (Metric 4D).
 Over sixty-four percent of Students with Disabilities in a four-year cohort who meet Stockton USD graduation requirements, (Metric 5E).
-One hundred percent of high school students with disabilities who have access to a broad course of study as deemed appropriate through meetings with counseling staff to review course completion status and college/career opportunities and update the student academic fouryear plan, (Metric 7A).
+One hundred percent of high school students with disabilities who have access to a broad course of study as deemed appropriate through meetings with counseling staff to review course completion status and college/career opportunities and update the student academic four-year plan, (Metric 7A).
 One hundred percent staff (teachers, counselors, administrators and classified) have been trained in content standards to enable Students with Disabilities to access the academic content standards, (Local 1).
-XXXX percent of staff (teachers, counselors, administrators and classified) have been cross trained in Special Education to enable Students with Disabilities to access the academic content standards, (Local 2).
 State Performance Indicators: a.
 More than fifty percent of Students with Disabilities inside the regular classroom received 80% or more in an instructional day; b.
 More than twenty-eight percent of Students with Disabilities inside the regular classroom received less than 40% in an instructional day; c.
 Seven percent of Students with Disabilities received instruction in a separate setting, (Local 4).

-Actions 4.5, 4.7, and 4.8 are determined to be effective resulting from the district's efforts to provide access to meaningful student experiences and opportunities and outreach and communication supports/resources for student and parent involvement, as demonstrated by growth from base to current year.
-XXXX percent of students attending school daily on average, (Metric 5A).
-Three percent of students with disabilities were suspended at least once during the academic year, (Metric 6A).
+Actions 4.5, 4.7, and 4.8 are determined to be effective resulting from the district's efforts to provide access to meaningful student experiences and opportunities and outreach and communication supports/resources for student and parent involvement, as demonstrated by growth from base to Year 3 Outcome data.
+Over eighty-eight percent of students with disabilities were attending school daily on average, (Metric 5A).
+Over 8 percent of students with disabilities were suspended at least once during the academic year, (Metric 6A).

-Actions 4.6 are determined to be effective resulting from the district's efforts to recruit, hire, and retain diverse staffing, as demonstrated by growth from base to current year.
+Actions 4.6 are determined to be effective resulting from the district's efforts to recruit, hire, and retain diverse staffing, as demonstrated by growth from base to Year 3 Outcome data.
 One hundred percent staff (teachers, counselors, administrators and classified) have been trained in content standards to enable Students with Disabilities to access the academic content standards, (Local 1).
-XXXX percent of staff (teachers, counselors, administrators and classified) have been cross trained in Special Education to enable Students with Disabilities to access the academic content standards, (Local 2).
 State Performance Indicators: a.
 More than fifty percent of Students with Disabilities inside the regular classroom received 80% or more in an instructional day; b.
 More than twenty-eight percent of Students with Disabilities inside the regular classroom received less than 40% in an instructional day; c.
 Seven percent of Students with Disabilities received instruction in a separate setting, (Local 4).